 1. Fess Up Buddy

 Smoke a packet a day?
 Tell us.
 Decided not to take your prescribed medication?
 Let us know why.
-Occasionally take illegal drugs.
-Your secret’s safe with us.
+Occasionally take recreational drugs?

-We’ve seen it all, nothing surprises us and there’s no judgment.
-Just answer our questions truthfully and leave feeling proud you contributed to your diagnoses.
+We’ve seen it all, nothing surprises us, and there’s no judgment.
+Just answer our questions truthfully and leave feeling proud you contributed to your diagnosis.